 As with any insurance claim filing following a natural disaster, thoroughness is key.
 Check all the lowest points of your property for flood damage, as well as the condition of walls and foundations that may have soaked up water.
 Look for missing tiles on your roof from wind damage, which could have then allowed rain to leak into the structure.
 You should also review your insurance policy to see what sort of damages are covered by the plan you have purchased.

 When you are working on filing your claim, if you run into any trouble with your insurance company, know that Lawton Law Firm and our Mt.
-Pleasant attorneys are here to help.
-We have 30+ collective years of legal experience to put to use when assisting clients in flood, storm, wind, and hurricane damage claims that have been wrongfully denied, delayed, or undervalued by an insurance company.
+Pleasant attorney are here to help.
+We have 35+ collective years of legal experience to put to use when assisting clients in flood, storm, wind, and hurricane damage claims that have been wrongfully denied, delayed, or undervalued by an insurance company.
 Whenever you need us by your side, contact our firm and request a free consultation to begin.